 In the 1950s the company growth included three master apprentices: Stan Kangas, Bob Foulk and Gary Wincott.
 Their talents helped establish the firm as a force in the engineering and surveying field with work at Stanford University.
 In 1970 the firm became Brian Kangas Foulk.

 During the 1980s, Brian Kangas Foulk began expanding with the addition of our Walnut Creek and San Jose offices.
 In 1996, upon Stan’s retirement, the firm’s leadership was transferred to David LaVelle, who remained in the President and CEO role for the next 23 years.
-Today, our over 500-person firm in 15 California offices is led by 12 principals focused on a diversity of markets.
+Today, our over 550 person firm in 16 West Coast offices is led by 15 principals focused on a diversity of markets.
 In 2020, Greg Hurd became the fifth President/CEO in our 100+ year history, overseeing the vision and future development of our firm.
-The beginning of 2020 introduced two new firm offices/regions; San Diego and San Luis Obispo, and long-time employee Greg Hurd was promoted to President/CEO.
+The beginning of 2020 introduced two new regional offices and long-time employee Greg Hurd was promoted to President/CEO.

 OUR 100 YEAR STORY